CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 § 139.72.
 Erection/disassembly of amusement rides and attractions.

-The owner shall cause each amusement ride, device or attraction to be erected in accordance with the manufacturers recommendations as provided for in ASTM Standards.
+The owner or lessee shall cause each amusement ride, device or attraction to be erected in accordance with the manufacturer’s recommendations as provided for in ASTM International F-24 Committee Standards, and conform to the other requirements of this section to the extent they do not conflict with applicable ASTM International Standards.

 (1) Lighting.
 Amusement rides, access thereto, and means of egress therefrom shall, while in operation or occupied, be provided with illumination by natural or artificial means sufficient to guard against injuries to the public.

 (2) Proximity to high voltage lines.
-Amusement rides shall be located at least 10 feet from suspended high voltage lines.
+Amusement rides must be located at least 15 feet from suspended high voltage lines carrying greater than 600 volts, or as otherwise defined in the National Electrical Code.

 (3) Ride entry and discharge.
 Safe and adequate means of normal entry and normal discharge from each ride shall be provided.